 Can you fit the tangram pieces into the outline of Wai Ping, Wah Ming and Chi Wing?

-Can you fit the tangram pieces into the outlines of Mai Ling and Chi Wing?
+Can you fit the tangram pieces into the outlines of the workmen?

-Can you fit the tangram pieces into the outlines of the watering can and man in a boat?
+Can you fit the tangram pieces into the outline of Little Ming and Little Fung dancing?

 Can you fit the tangram pieces into the outline of these rabbits?

 Draw some isosceles triangles with an area of $9$cm$^2$ and a vertex at (20,20).
 If all the vertices must have whole number coordinates, how many is it possible to draw?